How the Mayweather v McGregor fight came to be made

 Floyd Mayweather and Conor McGregor finally fight on August 26 at Las Vegas' T-Mobile Arena in a light-middleweight match-up that has been building for over two years.

-Here, Press Association Sport revisits the timeline of how a once-unlikely fight came to be made.
+Here, we revisit the timeline of how a once-unlikely fight came to be made.

 July 2, 2015 - Appearing as a guest on television programme Conan, Ireland's McGregor told host Conan O'Brien, referring to Mayweather: "I would box him if the opportunity arose."